-Once appointed, all trustees, employees (including freelance workers), Project Contributors and volunteers are provided with access to all our policies and specific induction is given to ensure their understanding of those which are of greatest relevance to their role.
+Once appointed, all employees are provided with access to all our policies and specific induction is given to ensure their understanding of those which are of greatest relevance to their role.

-Anyone whose work with us involves potential direct contact with - or responsibility for - children, young people or adults at risk, is given focused induction to ensure their understanding of our Safeguarding Policy.
+Anyone whose work with us involves potential direct contact with - or responsibility for - children, young people or vulnerable adults is given focused induction to ensure their understanding of our Safeguarding Policy.
 See also Section 3 of this policy.

-Where projects are delivered in care settings with their own safeguarding policy and guidance in place, this information is shared with those employees (including Freelance Workers), Project Contributors and/or Volunteers, involved in project delivery (including local safeguarding lead contact information).
+Where projects are delivered in care settings with their own safeguarding policy and guidance in place, this information is shared with those employees (including freelance workers), Project contributors, involved in project delivery (including local safeguarding lead contact information).